 As good as it feels to hug our transitional objects, and as often I’m going to continue to do so, I think I’m also going to try to hug my own anxieties every now and again, if for no other reason than to look at them, understand them a bit better, and maybe decide that they might actually be trying to tell me something that I shouldn’t be hugging away at all.

-Note: This is part one of a planned twelve-part writing project.
-I’m using a random dice roller to select a monthly topic from a series of twelve pre-selected themes.
-With this third article complete, I roll the dice again . . .
+Note: This is part three of a planned twelve-part writing project.
+I’m using an online random die roller to select a monthly topic from a series of twelve pre-selected themes.
+With this article complete, I roll the die again . . .

 . . . and next month I will consider Topic Number Nine: “Absurdity.”